Harimus/Harimus.github.io/_projects/test.md

 ---
 Here is the exceprt paragraph

-Here's the second paragraph that should be excluded but is here because separator
+Here's the second paragraph that should be excluded but is here because separator.
+{: .pro-tip}

 <!--excerpt-->